 Spinal fusion can cause complications.
 For example, this surgery

-A person should talk with a doctor before considering spinal fusion surgery.
+Talk with a doctor before considering spinal fusion surgery is an important first step.

 Guided growth and osteotomy